Warehouse Manager CV Guide + Tips + Example

 - Create safety guidelines on how to use every piece of machinery and successfully reduce the number of injuries in the warehouse to zero in consecutive years.

 - Negotiate with 12 different freight companies and receive annual contracts resulting in cost savings of 25%.

 - Reviewed expense reports to locate areas that could be improved upon and reduced budgetary requirements by 10%.

 - Scheduled pickups and reached out to potential new clients to set up consistent orders.

 - Tracked goods while they were en route and informed clients of the status along the way.

 - Examined invoices and reached out to clients who fell behind on payments; able to work out financing methods that helped over a dozen clients pay on time.

-- Advised on specific transportation changes to make company’s operations flow more efficiently.
+- Advised on specific transportation changes to make the company’s operations flow more efficiently.

 - Identified methods to reduce the company’s carbon emissions.

-- Inspected physical condition of packages before they left the warehouse.
+- Inspected the physical condition of packages before they left the warehouse.